Sexual Assault Charges, Penalties & Defences in NSW

 Sexual Assault charges – Sexual assault is an extremely serious offence in New South Wales.
 Severe penalties, including lifetime imprisonment apply to the most serious sexual assault cases.
 If you are accused or charged with a sexual assault offence, you must contact George Sten & Co.
-Our solicitors are experts in the area of sexual assault offences and can advise you on the prospects of success of your case.
+Our solicitors are experts in the area of sexual assault charges and can advise you on the prospects of success of your case.
 Your can contact us on 9261 8640 or email us to arrange an appointment at our Sydney CBD office.

 What is a sexual assault offence?